tlsskfk/umd-hpcc/slurm/README.md

 	ls -la

 It should change color and you should be able to tell that the permissions have changed.

+### 2. Cleaning up
+In the original zaratan server, cleanup the folder `fmriprep/sub-abc1234` and `freesurfer/sub-abc1234` and file `fmriprep/sub-abc1234.html` with `rm -rf fmriprep/sub-abc1234 && rm -rf freesurfer/sub-abc1234`
+This should be findable from the shared folder

 Done! :)